-If you require assistance with your wound out of hours please attend Heartlands or Good Hope Hospital Accident and Emergency for an orthopaedic review.
+If you require assistance with your wound out of hours please attend Heartlands Hospital or Good Hope Accident and Emergency for an orthopaedic review..

-Bleeding into the knee
+Bleeding into the hip

-It is normal for a knee to swell following surgery and often the whole leg swells.
-It is common to see bruising around the knee in the days after surgery and, occasionally, this bruising will extend down the leg, sometimes into the foot.
+It is normal for a hip to swell following surgery and often the whole leg swells.
+It is common to see bruising around the hip in the days after surgery and, occasionally, this bruising will extend down the leg, sometimes into the foot.